WebOrigami/cat-prints-store/ReadMe.md

-This project shows the use of the [Origami site design language](https://weborigami.org/langauge) creation of a simple static website with an online store.
+This project shows the use of the [Origami site design language](https://weborigami.org/langauge) to create a simple static website with an online store.

 There are a number of online store service providers that allow static site authors to add commerce features.
 This demo uses [Snipcart](https://snipcart.com/), which is comparatively easy to set up and has a low sales commission.
 (As of late 2023, the commission was 2%.)
 The shopping cart is set up in a test mode and won't actually purchase anything.
 I am not affiliated with Snipcart, nor have I used their product to sell anything online.
 If you're interested in trying their service, you should evaluate all aspects of it yourself and be sure you understand how their system works.